ZitaoZeng/CBDA-subsampling/readme.txt

 with the "-s 4" option to specify a starting set number of 4 to use for the next training and validation sets to be created.

+Be sure to use the same options to create_sets.py as on the first run, except for the count of training sets to create and the -s option, so the training and validation sets are created in the same way.

+Note that the partitioning of the original data file, via the --tp option, won't be the same, even when the percentage specified is the same, as that information is not saved across runs of create_sets.py.

 We also specify the number of training sets to create to be 2 (--tsc 2), since we want to create 5 total.